 How To Identify 'Good' vs. 'Bad' Carbs

 If you’re looking to maintain a healthy diet, you have to make the effort to read those nutrition labels!
 Total carbohydrates are listed on the label along with sugars and fibre.
-Go for ingredients that include whole wheat, whole grains, vegetables or whole fruit.
+Go for ingredients that include things like flax seeds, hemp hearts, or cereal grains like Millet or Sorghum, vegetables or whole fruit.
 Try to avoid foods that include added sugar like brown sugar, maltose, high-fructose corn syrup, etc.

 Avoid fruit canned in syrup, as well as dried or frozen fruit with added sugars.
 Fruit juices may offer some nutrients, but often contain zero fiber - so limit the amount you drink.